 Unlike some other forms of intellectual property, patents cannot be renewed for an indefinite period of time.
 Most notably, trademarks have a different process for renewals.
-Instead, patents have an expiration date; although calculating the term of a patent can be difficult and can involve a number of factors, as discussed briefly below.
+Instead, patents have an expiration date and the length of a patent varies based on a range of factors.
+Calculating the term of a patent can be difficult and can involve a number of factors, as discussed briefly below.

 1. What type of patent is it?